Echo Night 2: The Lord of Nightmares

-Echo Night 2: Nemuri no Shihaisha (Note: (エコーナイト#2 眠りの支配者)) is a 1999 survival horror first-person adventure video game developed and published by FromSoftware for the PlayStation.
+Echo Night 2: Nemuri no Shihaisha (Note: (エコーナイト#2 眠りの支配者)) is a 1999 first-person adventure video game developed and published by FromSoftware for the PlayStation.
 It is the second game in the Echo Night series.
 While it shares common elements with Echo Night, Echo Night 2 takes place in its own timeline.

 Gameplay

 Like the first game, Echo Night 2 is played from a first-person perspective, but unlike most other first-person games, there is no use of firearms in the game.
 When confronted by a ghost, the player must turn on the lights in the room by means of a light switch.
 The player is often transported into the past via passengers or certain objects.
 Once the player fulfills a task important to a spirit, they will vanish and drop an "Astral Piece" which can be used to get a different ending scene.